Last updated on October 28, 2025

 Pay the application fee.
 The fee for Norwegian permanent residency is 4000 kroner, which is around 400 euros.

-Step 4: Book the appointment with police
+Step 4: Book an appointment with the police

 Book an appointment to submit your application to the police in your city.
 That means you have to submit your application along with all the required documents (hard copies) to the local police station located in your city.

-Give an interview to the police if asked to come for an interview, where they may conduct various verifications such as background checks, criminal records, and other related matters.
+Give an interview to the police if asked to come for an interview, where they may conduct various verifications, such as background checks, criminal records, and other related matters.

 Step 6: Wait for immigration response